 Effective Wednesday July 1, all Oregonians are required to wear face coverings in indoor public spaces.
 You can read Governor Brown's press release here.

-While the face covering mandate is certainly inconvenient, it is not the scary part of Governor Brown's most recent announcement.
+While the face covering mandate may have merit, it is not the scary part of Governor Brown's most recent announcement.
 What terrifies us is her continued threat to shut down businesses.

 “From the beginning of the reopening process, I have said that reopening comes with the risk of seeing an increase in COVID-19 cases beyond our health systems’ capacity to test, trace, and isolate them,” said Governor Kate Brown.
 "I do not want to have to close down businesses again like other states are now doing.
 If you want your local shops and restaurants to stay open, then wear a face covering when out in public."